isomerpages/nlb-biblioasia/_jan-to-mar-2022/In Their Own Words: The Early Years of The Substation.md

 **Lim:** On the garden, I think what Pao Kun said was, “I want the link to nature.”
 There was a huge banyan tree.
 Basically, once we agreed with his vision of the building, we were very much swayed in his direction.
 The garden was Tao Nan School’s playing field, and I think the neighbour was also asking for it.
 The Land Office had to arbitrate, and they gave it to Pao Kun.

+#### **The General Manager**

+#### “Every day, I had to think, where to get money.”

+In 1989, Tan Beng Luan left her civil service job to join PPACL.
+She knew Kuo from attending his directing course a few years before.
+Overseeing the founding of The Substation, she recounts the fundraising challenges of the early years – a Straits Times article in 1990 reported that the arts centre had to raise $700,000 for its first year’s operations.[^7]

+The Substation operated in this way: it rented out its spaces for artists to use at very affordable rates, and also initiated its own programmes.
+Dance Space, Word Space, Music Space and Raw Theatre were all programmes created by Pao Kun to spearhead or explore new possibilities in artmaking.
+We had a 120-seat black-box theatre, a garden, art gallery, dance studio, two classrooms, as well as a meeting room and office.
+There was also an art bookshop and café.
+MCD allowed us to sublet our spaces to commercial tenants.
+The ministry gave Pao Kun the freedom to set the artistic direction for the centre and we never had to seek approval for any of our programmes.

+While the government’s capital grant paid for the building, the money for equipment and fittings had to be raised by PPACL.
+And it was really very hard.
+Every day, I remember one of my administrators would receive a call from the contractor to ask for payment.
+Once, we couldn’t even find $800 to pay for the air-con instalment.

+But we did have supporters.
+Our first fundraising event was supported by many visual artists who donated paintings to The Substation that we sold.
+Our salaries were supported by the Practice Performing Arts School, an entity under PPACL which was financially stable and had a regular income through its classes.
+Up until Guinness [the beer company] approached us in 1991, it was very hard to get corporate sponsorship.
+This was before the establishment of the NAC, and when it came to sponsoring the arts, companies were very cautious.

+One day we were having a meeting in the office.
+Suddenly the door opened, a gentleman and a lady walked in.
+They asked to speak to the manager.
+So I said, “Yes, what is your business?”
+They were from Guinness and wanted to find out more about The Substation.
+I took them to the café downstairs, answered all their questions, and then they expressed their interest in sponsoring.